How to Become a Teacher in Hawaii

 You may be able to earn a Hawaii standard teaching certificate if you have completed a teacher preparation program and earned licensure to teach in another state.
 In order to qualify, you should have three years of teaching experience and you must be able to submit your valid license and applicable test scores to the Hawaii Department of Education.

-Pass the Required Tests for Hawaii
+Pass the Tests Required for Teacher Certification in Hawaii

 Another step is to pass the required exams for licensure in Hawaii.
 There will be a Basic Skills test along with a Content Knowledge Verification exam.
 The content knowledge competency test should be taken in the area you would like to teach.
 For example, an aspiring math teacher should take the appropriate mathematics examination.
 These exams can usually be fulfilled by taking the necessary Praxis Series tests, or another state test if available.
 If you are taking a Praxis test series, you should use score code 8620 to ensure that your scores will be sent directly to HTSB (Hawaii Teacher Standards Board).